fbpx

 The waitlist for both The Green Cart Permit and the Mobile Food Vending Permit is currently closed, and it may take years to be able to obtain one.
 But here is what you need to know:

 The Green Cart permit allows individuals to operate a food cart for the sale of whole, raw fruits and vegetables in designated areas of the City.
-Here is the link to renew for a green cart permit.
+Here is the link to renew a green cart permit.

-To sell at a street fair or temporary event, you should contact the New York City Office of Citywide Event Coordination and Management, Community Assistance Unit by calling 311 for a list of city approved street fairs or accessing the Citywide Events Calendar at www.NYC.gov.
+To sell at a street fair or temporary event, you should contact the New York City Office of Citywide Event Coordination and Management, Community Assistance Unit by calling 311 for a list of city-approved street fairs or accessing the Citywide Events Calendar at www.NYC.gov.
 You must contact the street fair or event sponsor to rent or secure a space and then obtain a temporary license from either the DCWP.
 (NYC business solutions)

 Resources for street vendors: